VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 Our therapists have years of experience!

 Finding the right fit in a therapist is essential to the therapeutic process.
-Our therapists are trained in: Play Therapy, Equine-Facilitated Psychotherapy, Cognitive Behavioral Therapy, Ecosystemic Structural Family Therapy, Yoga, Triple P Positive Parenting, Gottman Method Couples Therapy and much more!
+Our therapists are trained in: Play Therapy, Equine-Facilitated Psychotherapy, Cognitive Behavioral Therapy, Ecosystemic Structural Family Therapy, Yoga, Gottman Method Couples Therapy and much more!

 GET TO KNOW JANIECE